Tax Deductions and Tax Breaks for Private Schools

-Education expenses are only tax deductible for postsecondary tuition and associated fees.
+K-12 education expenses are not tax deductible for private school educational costs at the federal level.
+Educational expenses are tax deductible at the federal level for post-secondary and other types of costs.
 This would include community colleges, universities, trade or vocational schools, and pretty much any other accredited education program following high school.
 The key words here are "following high school."
 Grade school and high school tuition and expenses don't count.

 The Deduction for Before- and After-School Care

 You might qualify for the Child and Dependent Care Tax Credit if your child attends a before- or after-school care program so you can work or look for work.
 If you're married, your spouse must also work or be looking for work.

-The amount of the credit varies by taxpayer and is calculated on up to $3,000 in total work-related child care expenses for one child, or $6,000 for two or more children.
+The amount of the credit varies per taxpayer and is calculated on up to $3,000 in total work-related child care expenses for one child, or $6,000 for two or more children.
 If you spend $1,500 for the after-school care program and $500 for summer camp so you can work or look for work, you can claim a percentage of these costs as a tax credit.
 The amount of the percentage depends on your adjusted gross income.